RivoltaAlpha/Nest-refresher/backend-doc.md

 5. **Notifications** : Integrate email or SMS notifications to notify users about registration confirmation, event reminders, and feedback requests.

 ---

-ed a more detailed explanation of any part of the design!